thejayray/thejayray.github.io/about.md

 Engineered Eloquence was born out of my desire to make a more concerted effort to document my thoughts and life.
 The site has had a number of different designs, hosting providers, and goals over the years, but it has always been a place for me to play with the web, reflect on life and technology, and share my thoughts.

-This is version 7 of the Engineered Eloquence site (no science went into that version number) and with it, I am working on a more focused, more intentional site that I can look back on with pride ten years from now. *There will be a lot of 404 errors as I pare down the archive of content.
+This is version 7 of the Engineered Eloquence site and with it, I am working on a more focused, more intentional space that I can look back on with pride ten years from now. *There will be a lot of 404 errors as I pare down the archive of content.
 Reach out if you want to read something from the annals.*

 ## Need Something?